afancyfridgemagnet/chatweave/README.md

 `/leave <partial channel names or numbers>`
 Leaves one or more channels.
-Empty arguments leaves currently active channel.
+If no parameters specified, leaves the currently active channel.
 Alias: /l, /part

 `/channel <partial channel name or number>`